Applications for the ILA Mentoring Programme 2025 are now closed.

 ILA Mentoring Programme 2025

-Please be advised that the goal of this Programme and the role of the Mentors are not to provide mandates for the participants.
+The goal of this Programme and the role of the Mentors are not to provide mandates for the participants.

 Eligibility

 Eligible Mentees ideally hold at least one Board or committee position from any sector or industry (e.g., corporate, non-profit, government agency, private companies, etc.) and generally have less than three years of Board experience.
-Aspiring Directors who do not hold a Board position yet or former participants of ILA training courses such as ILA Bootcamp and So you want to be a Director?, are also encouraged to apply.
+Aspiring Directors who do not hold a Board position yet or former participants of ILA training courses such as ILA Bootcamp and So you want to be a Director? are also encouraged to apply.

 Eligible Mentors should be experienced Board Directors who are members of ILA and have more than five years of Board experience.